 - Never leave cooking unattended and always secure any matches and lighters.

-- Turn off any lanterns and extinguish campfires (with water not sand) before going to bed.
+- Turn off any lanterns and extinguish campfires (with water not dirt) before going to bed.

 Camping in a tent